AyakoNaganeyama/volunteer-mobile-app-filebased-route/README.md

 ## About

-This documentation outlines the design and development of a functional Volunteer Opportunity Mobile Application for Project Compassion Ministry at Every Nation Auckland City (ENAC), a Christian church and non-profit organisation based in Auckland.
+This documentation outlines the design and development of a Volunteer Opportunity Mobile Application prototype for Project Compassion Ministry at Every Nation Auckland City (ENAC), a Christian church and non-profit organisation based in Auckland.
 The app aims to connect the ENAC church members with Project Compassion’s partner charities by providing a central platform to discover and manage volunteer opportunities.. <br />

 ## Prerequisites